 Since 1st January 2021, when the UK left the European Union, it is now necessary to have a permit from the Ministry of Defence when buying property on rustic land.
 It should be clear that this rule does not affect properties in Urban areas.

 This is, in fact, an old law drafted in the last year of the Franco regime (Royal decree 689 published in 1978) in order to protect national security.
-It has been relevant and used for non-EU purchasers for over four decades.
+It has been used for non-EU purchasers for over four decades.

 At the moment, this affects all non-EU purchasers, except the Swiss and Norwegians, who already have an exemption agreement in place.